 Hello, and welcome to my website!
-I currently research ways to safely integrate commodity multicore processors and GPUs into real-time systems to GPUs in autonomous vehicle systems under Dr. Anderson at UNC Chapel Hill, but I would love to hear about industry opportunities for after I wrap up my masters in May 2019.
-I have substantial experience in real-time and embedded systems (C, C++, CUDA, MIPS and x86 Assembly, Verilog, etc.) and full stack web development (HTML, JS, CSS, Angular, Java, Spring, C#, SQL Server, MySQL, etc.).
+I currently research ways to safely integrate commodity multicore processors and GPUs into real-time systems, with a focus on autonomous vehicles.
+I'm presently interested in industry opportunities for summer 2020.
+I have substantial experience in real-time and embedded systems (C, C++, CUDA, MIPS, ARM, and x86 Assembly, Verilog, etc.) and full stack web development (HTML, JS, CSS, Angular, Java, Spring, C#, SQL Server, MySQL, etc.).
 Recently I've helped develop CNN pipelining approaches to double CV throughput, helped develop methods to certify SMT-using platforms per an FAA need, and developed changes to Linux's memory allocation systems to reduce 99th percentile job runtimes by over 20%.
 Outside of research, I also serve on UNC's Renewable Energy Special Projects Committee, am involved with FOCUS, and regularly compete in local hackathons.
 Check out my resume if you want more detail and feel free to reach out.
 My email is the single word 'hacker' at the domain 'unc.edu'.

 Built a platform to share vehicles using the security of the Ethereum blockchain as the trust basis instead of a physical entity.
 Also uses the APIs from Smartcar to allow unattended unlocking and ignition for shared vehicles to eliminate most overhead.
 Prototype implementation won awards from Coinbase, Smartcar, Contrary Capital, and HackDuke at HackDuke 2017.